 One way to check is to try a tampon test.

 If you have to switch your tampons for more frequently every two hours or so, chances are you need to check your blood for iron.

-Pale skin is another common symptom of iron deficiency, as you are deprived from red blood cells.
+Pale skin is another common symptom, as you are deprived from red blood cells.

 Hemoglobin and red blood cells are what gives your skin its red color, and without them, it turns to rosy hue and pale.

-The best areas to check for iron deficiency are the inside of your lips, the inside of your bottom eyelids and your gums.
+The best areas to check are the inside of your lips, the inside of your bottom eyelids and your gums.